nmcclatchey/ThreadPool/README.md

 ### Prerequisites

 You will require a C++11 compiler.
-If you are using MinGW-w64, you may require [MinGW STD Threads](https://github.com/nmcclatchey/mingw-std-threads "MinGW STD Threads") to supply `std::thread` and similar.
+If you are using MinGW-w64, you may require [MinGW STD Threads](https://github.com/meganz/mingw-std-threads "MinGW STD Threads") to supply `std::thread` and similar.

 ### Installing

-Either compile `thread_pool.cpp` as part of your project, or [compile it as a static library](https://en.wikipedia.org/wiki/Static_library "Wikipedia: Static library").
+Either compile `threadpool.cpp` as part of your project, or [compile it as a static library](https://en.wikipedia.org/wiki/Static_library "Wikipedia: Static library").

 ### Using the library